-Any pupil who has been Temporarily Suspended will attend an interview with a senior member of staff on their return to School and before returning to lessons.
-Pupils given an Internal suspension will normally be given 8 Disciplinary Units.
-Pupils given an External Suspension will normally be given 10 Disciplinary Units.
+Any pupil who has been Temporarily excluded will attend an interview with a senior member of staff on their return to School and before returning to lessons.

+Pupils given an Internal temporary exclusion will normally be given 8 Disciplinary Units.
+Pupils given an External temporary exclusion will normally be given 10 Disciplinary Units.

-Expulsion.
-In extreme cases, for example bringing illegal drugs on site, or serious misconduct, the Headmaster may take the decision to exclude a pupil permanently from the School.
-The Governing Body is informed of all expulsions.
+Permanent Exclusion.
+In extreme cases, for example bringing illegal drugs on site, or serious misconduct, the Headmaster may take the decision to permanently exclude a pupil from the School.
+The Governing Body is informed of all permanent exclusions.
+Further detail on exclusions can be found in the Exclusions Policy.